Abyan conflict: Agreement, Southern Transitional Council, continued fighting

 On June 13 Ahmad al-Rabizi, a Southern Movement leader, called Hadi loyalist and governor of Abyan, Abu Bakr Hussein to defect to Southern Transitional Council, telling that "Is illogical, all of the other Southern governors to be member of STC, and not the governor of Abyan, letting the later isolated by all other southern provinces."
 If Abu Bakr accepted or declined is not known.

 On June 26 clashes erupted between Houthi forces and southern movement in Thira.
 One Southern movement fighter wounded, and at least 7 Houthi fighters were killed.

 On June 28 1 civilian killed, and 2 other wounded when unknown gunmen attacked them in a Qat marked in Zinjibar.

 On June 29 AQAP gunmen captured a Southern Movement commander, named Mokhtar Mohammed Haydan Al-Habashi Al-Audhali, who also is an officer in security force at Mashiq palace in Aden.

 On July 2 US drone strikes killed the Chief financial officer of AQAP in Abyan, Ibrahim al-Adani, in Al Wade'a District, alongside one of his aides.

-On July 4 it was announced that 3,ooo members of the popular committees are to be intergraded in the Hadi loyal Army in Abyan.
+On July 4 it was announced that 3,000 members of the popular committees are to be intergraded in the Hadi loyal Army in Abyan.
 Mokhtar Mohammed Haydan Al-Habashi Al-Audhali released by AQAP in Lawdar after tribal negotiations.

 On July 20 local tribesmen arrested two men belonging to a gang that robbed travelers in Al-Maraqisha.

 On July 23 AQAP terrorists ambushed al-Hizam soldiers in Al Wade'a District, killing al-Hizam commander of Wadea, Abdulhakim Omair.
 Two other soldiers were wounded.

 On July 29 AQAP fighters killed Nasser Saleh Al-Jaari 'Jeddo', in Lawdar.
 Nasser was a leader of Al-Hizam and the popular committees in the region.
 A senior commander of AQAP in Abyan region, Khaled Abdul Nabi, surrendered to security forces in Lahij Governorate.
 AQAP claimed that it killed 5 Hizam troops in Shoqrah with rockets on July 31.
 The claim is not verified.

 On August 1 AQAP fighters attacked Hizam troops in Ahwar and Shuqrah, wounding 3, and killing another 5.